jasondaledavis/molecule/readme.txt

 === Molecule ===
 Contributors: Jason Davis
 Requires at least: WordPress 4.4
-Tested up to: WordPress 4.6+
+Tested up to: WordPress 4.7
-Version: 1.0
+Version: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: one-column,custom-background,custom-colors,custom-menu,custom-logo,editor-style,featured-image-header
+Tags: one-column, two-columns, right-sidebar, accessibility-ready, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-images, flexible-header, microformats, post-formats, rtl-language-support, sticky-post, threaded-comments, translation-ready, blog

 == Description ==
 Molecule is a modernized take on an ever-popular WordPress layout — the horizontal masthead with an optional right sidebar that works perfectly for blogs and websites.
 It has custom color options with beautiful default color schemes, a harmonious fluid grid using a mobile-first approach, and impeccable polish in every detail.
 Molecule will make your WordPress look beautiful everywhere.

-Demo content as shown on http://molecule.element502.com is in a folder called "demo-content" with instructions in the readme.txt file.

 * Mobile-first, Responsive Layout
 * Custom Colors